misebox/brailler/README.md

 ### Binarize

--  option allows you to binarize the image with Ordered Dithering.
+- `--binarize odith` option allows you to binarize the image with Ordered Dithering.
--  option allows you to binarize the image with Floyd-Steinberg Dithering.
+- `--binarize fsdith` option allows you to binarize the image with Floyd-Steinberg Dithering.
--  option allows you to binarize the image with Otsu's method.
+- `--binarize otsu` option allows you to binarize the image with Otsu's method.

 ```